 - What else can we do to help people coming back to the workplace?

 - What can the company or organisation do?

 Find out more

-  To help answer these questions, read our guidance on protecting vulnerable workers during the pandemic.
+To help answer these questions, read our guidance on protecting vulnerable workers.

 We review and update this page regularly to reflect any changes in guidance.

 Page last reviewed: 31 August 2021

 Next review due: 30 September 2021